Installing Firedrake

 $ firedrake-check

 This command will run a few of the unit tests, which exercise a good chunk of the functionality of the library.
 These tests should take a minute or less.
-If they fail to run for any reason, please see the section below on how to get help.
+If they fail to run for any reason, please check out our list of commonly encountered installation issues or consider getting in touch.

-Note that for you to be able to run the tests you need to have installed Firedrake with its optional test dependencies by specifying the [test] dependency group as shown above.
+Note that for you to be able to run the tests you need to have installed Firedrake with its optional test dependencies by specifying the [check] dependency group as shown above.

 Updating Firedrake